 - 1. One-third of the original (or automatic) membership of the committee shall serve for a term of three years, one-third for a term of two years, and one-third for a term of one year. - 2.
-The term of each automatic successor shall be for three years and until his/her successor is appointed; and he/she will serve at the pleasure of his/her appointing locally elected official. - At-large members will serve a term of one year and until his/her successor is appointed; and he/she will serve at the pleasure of the Chairman of the PUADD Board of Directors. - 4.
-Vacancies occurring on the RTC shall be filled from the same county of representation for the remainder of the term of the resigning voting member. - 5.
-Three consecutive absences on the part of any voting member to a regularly scheduled RTC meeting shall be interpreted as a possible lack of interest.
-The Chairman of the RTC shall at this point inquire as to whether the respective voting member intends to remain active on this Committee.
+The term of each automatic successor shall be for three years and until his successor is appointed; and he will serve at the pleasure of his respected locally elected official.

+- 3. At-large members will serve a term of one year and until a successor is appointed; and he will serve at the pleasure of the Chairman of the PADD Board of Directors. - 4.
+Vacancies occurring on the Regional Transportation Committee shall be filled from the same county of representation (where possible) for the remainder of the term of the resigning voting member. - 5.
+Three consecutive absences on the part of any voting member to a regularly scheduled Regional Transportation Committee meeting shall be interpreted as a possible lack of interest.
+Chairman of the Regional Transportation Committee shall at this point inquire as to whether the respective voting member intends to remain active on this Committee.
 If this member indicates he is no longer interested in being an active voting member, or there is no reply, the Chairman may consider this sufficient reason for recommending his replacement to the appointing authority. - 6.
-The Executive Committee of the RTC shall include Chairman, Vice-Chairman and Secretary. - 7.
-The Chairman of the RTC shall be appointed by the Purchase Area Development District Board of Directors Chairman for a one-year term beginning July 1 of each year and may succeed himself.

-- 8. The Vice-Chairman and Secretary of the Regional Transportation Committee shall be elected by the entire membership for a one-year term beginning July 1 of each year and may succeed themselves. - 9.
-Each year the Chairman shall notify the Vice-Chairman of the PADD Board of any vacancies on the Committee.
+The Executive Committee of the Regional Transportation Committee shall include Chairman, Vice-Chairman, and Secretary. - 7.
+The Chairman of the Regional Transportation Committee shall be appointed by the Purchase Area Development District Board of Directors Chairman for a one-year term beginning July 1 of each year and may succeed himself. - 8.
+The Vice-Chairman and Secretary of the Regional Transportation Committee shall be elected by the entire membership for a one-year term beginning July 1 of each year and may succeed themselves. - 9.
+Each year the Chairman shall notify the Vice-Chairman of the Purchase ADD Board of any vacancies on the Committee.